 Glenn Suokko established Valise Print Artisans in 2017; he is creative director and is responsible for project development.
 Valise creates and publishes expressive books on art, design, and lifestyle.

 Glenn authored, photographed, and designed Shelburne Farms: House, Gardens, Farm, and Barns (Rizzoli, 2017) and Simon Pearce: Design for Living (Rizzoli, 2016).
 He is coauthor, photographer, and designer of A Way of Living (Simon Pearce, 2009) and Pastoral (2005–2012).
-He is editor for A New Pastoral (anewpastoral.com), an online resource dedicated to featuring recipes and stories from Vermont for friends and visitors.
+He is editor for A New Pastoral (anewpastoral.com), an online resource and quarterly journal dedicated to featuring recipes and stories from Vermont for friends and visitors.

 For over twenty-five years, Glenn has independently designed and produced art books and exhibition catalogues for publishers such Rizzoli, New York, and for museums and galleries such as the Barnes Foundation in Philadelphia, PA; Harvard University Art Museums in Cambridge, MA; List Visual Arts Center, MIT, in Cambridge, MA; the Hood Museum of Art, Dartmouth College, in Hanover, NH; and the Detroit Institute of Art in Detroit, MI.
 He has designed and produced over forty exhibition catalogues for the Studio Art Exhibition Program at Dartmouth College to accompany the program’s series of artist residencies and shows.